LucasLyn/pokemmo-strings/README.md

 ## Mobile
 Open Client Management, and import the XML file.
 To clear, open the menu again, and press the clear button.

+# Known bugs
+- A dialog box in Hoenn still shows the original text.
+I have no idea why this happens.